|Nutritional Guidelines (per serving)|

 - 3/4 cup quick-cooking oats

-- 1/4 cup finely chopped onion or about half of a small onion
+- 1/4 cup onion (finely chopped; about half of a small onion)

 - 1/2 teaspoon garlic powder